dbaldridge-lab/htcf/data_provenance.md

 - interpretation of results
 - when results led to subsequent experiments or changes to experimental methods

+Our lab typically captures this information using a template stored in Lab Archives.

+The raw data folder contains a README with a link to this document.
+A new document is created for each sequencing submission.
+Relevant communications, equipment printouts, and notebooks(e.g. .ipynb) are attached.

 ### Make a data management plan
 Document:
 - where raw, processed, and finalized data sets will be stored